 If a patient has early stage testicular cancer and their tumor markers are normal or return to normal after surgery then an active surveillance program may be a treatment option.
 This option involves regular doctor visits with CT-scans, x-rays and blood work to closely monitor for the cancer returning.
 This option requires great dedication by the patient and the doctor to follow the surveillance schedule so that any recurrence can be detected early.
 Many men (70-80%) may be able to avoid additional chemotherapy/radiation after the orchiectomy and active surveillance allows for this option but the follow up schedule does require a lot of dedication and needs to be discussed with your doctor.
 Some schedules may require check-ups every 1-2 months.

-Radiation therapy uses high-energy beams of radiation to help destroy any cancer cells that were left behind after the orchiectomy.
-These left over cancerous cells can spread through the lymph system to other areas of the body.
-The external radiation is aimed at the lymph nodes in the abdominal and/or groin area to kill any cancer cells.
+Radiation therapy uses radiation to destroy any cancer cells that were left behind after the orchiectomy.
+These cancerous cells can spread through the lymph system to other areas of the body.
+The external radiation is aimed at the lymph nodes in the abdominal and/or groin area to kill cancer cells.
 Radiation therapy is usually done daily for five days a week for 3-4 weeks.
-Normal cells are also killed by the radiation and can lead to side effects.
+Normal cells are also killed by the radiation.

 Chemotherapy are drugs that are given intravenously to kill any remaining cancer cells and to keep the cancer from returning.
 Chemotherapy is usually used more for non-seminomas that seminomas.
 Chemotherapy is usually given in cycles meaning that it is given daily for 5 days and then none is given for the next two weeks and then the cycle is repeated.